cheminfo/nmrium-docs/docs/50_teaching.md

 :::info

-To make changes to the template, it is best to work with the software **Visual Studio Code**.
+To make changes to the repository created from the template, we recommend to work with the software **Visual Studio Code** which is available for free [here](https://code.visualstudio.com/).
 If you do not have this program installed on your computer, you can also work with the browser version.
-Open the template on github.
-Then press the dot key on the keyboard.
+Open your repository on GitHub and press the `.` key on the keyboard.
 You will be automatically directed to the browser version of **Visual Studio Code**.
-It may take a few minutes until all functions are usable.
+It may take a few moments until all functions are usable.

 :::

 :::info

-If you want to create or rename folders, click the **Explorer** button on the menu bar on the left side of the **Visual Studio Code** program.
+If you want to create or rename folders, click the **Explorer** button on the menu bar on the left side of **Visual Studio Code**.
 To create a new folder, click the **New Folder** icon.
 Then label the folder and click the **Enter key**.
 To rename an existing folder, right-click on it.
 Click **Rename** in the opened box.
 Specify the new name and click the **Enter button**.
 To delete an existing folder, right-click on it.
 Click **Delete permanently** in the opened box.
 Than click **Delete** in the opening box.

 To save the changes click the **Source control** button on the menu bar on the left.
 All the changes you have made are shown there.
-Write a short commit in the **message** box.
+Write a short commit message in the **message** box.
 Then click the **check mark** above the box.
 The process may take a few minutes.
-Your changes will directly committed to the master branch on Github
+Your changes will directly committed to the master branch on GitHub

 :::